 Fig. 6.
 Comparison of multiple vertex k-truss community-level query of the 2-level index and the Equitruss index.

-k-truss community query (Section IV-B2).
-All experiments are implemented in C++ and are run on a Linux server with 2.2 GHz CPUs and 256 GB memory.
+k-truss community query (Section IV-B2), respectively.
+All experiments are implemented in C++ and run on a Linux server with 2.2 GHz CPUs and 256 GB memory.

-We use 5 real-world graphs of different types as shown in the Table I. To simplify our experiments, we treat them as undirected, un-weighted graphs and only use the largest weakly connected component of each graph.
-All datasets are publicly available from Stanford Network Analysis Project2 and Network Repository3.
+We use five real-world graphs of different types, shown in Table I. To simplify our experiments, we treat them as undirected, un-weighted graphs and only use the largest weakly connected component of each graph.
+All datasets are publicly available from the Stanford Network Analysis Project2 and Network Repository3.

 Index construction

-We show in this section the index size and index construc- tion time of the 2-level index compared to the TCP index and the Equitruss index in Table II.
+In this section, we show the index size and index construction time of the two-level index compared to the TCP index and the Equitruss index in Table II.
 We separate the truss decomposition time for all three methods.
-We can see in Table II that the 2-level index has comparable construction time to the Equitruss index and both are faster than the TCP index.
-The index size of the 2-level index is smaller than the TCP index.
-However, the Equitruss has the smallest index size since it only stores edge list of the original graph while the 2-level index also preserves the triangle connectivity inside k-truss communities.
+We can see in Table II that the two-level index has a construction time that is comparable with the Equitruss index, and that both are faster than the TCP index.
+The index size of the two-level index is smaller than the TCP index.
+However, the Equitruss has the smallest index size since it only stores edge list of the original graph while the two-level index also preserves the triangle connectivity inside k-truss communities.

 Query performance

-In this section, we evaluate the query time of k-truss community queries to show the effectiveness of the 2-level index.
-We perform 10-truss community queries and discard vertices with degree less than 20 as they normally do not
+In this section, we evaluate the query time of k-truss community queries to show the effectiveness of the two-level index.
+We perform 10-truss community queries and discard vertices with degrees less than 20, as they normally do not

-2snap.stanford.edu
+2snoap.stanford.edu